kora-projects/kora-docs/mkdocs/blog/en/kora-abstractions.md

 The distinction is subtle but important: Kora has to document **how Kora connects you to Kafka**; it does not have to redefine and redocument **what Kafka is**.

-## Thin Abstractions Encourage Better Ownership Boundaries
+## Thin Abstractions Encourage Better Ownership Boundaries { #ownership-boundaries }

 There is also an organizational effect.